5 Huge Health Mistakes I Made On My Healing Journey

 Striving For Perfection

 Living with an undiagnosed illness stole years from life.
-For over 10 years I struggled just to function throughout the day.
+For over ten years I struggled just to function throughout the day.
 But at times during my healing journey, my striving to be healthy and do everything perfectly also stole precious moments away from my life.

 Especially during the time that I was intermittent fasting and consuming a keto diet.